HippoInAFedora/RifterMod/README.md

-# Rifter v0.4.6
+# Rifter v1.0.1

 Adds Rifter, a positional-based character that utilizes sweet-spots and teleportation to deal massive damage.

-This is in playtesting stage.
+the special thanks to:
 MODEL DONE BY COMMANDER JOJO.
 HE IS AMAZING.
+ANIMATIONS DONE BY JESTANANIMATOR.
+ABSOLUTE GOAT.
+ICONS DONE BY ANARTOAST.
+UNBELIEVABLE.
+EXCEPTIONAL.
+WITHOUT BUNS THIS WOULDN'T BE WHERE IT IS TODAY.
+TRYAGAIN2711 THE MASTER OF WORDING. and many others.
+I'll add y'all below.

 So what's the build?

 ## Passives:

-> Shatter
+> Imperfection

-Rifts shatter armor and total health, up to 60 armor, and 50% health.
+Rifts have the chance to cripple enemies.
+The chance increases each time an enemy is hit.

 > Rift/Fracture

 Your shots consist of Rifts and Fracture Lines.
 Rift are sweet-spot damage at the end of your shot.
-Primary and Secondary shots are connected by weaker Fracture Lines that deal 80% damage that are unable to activate item effects.
+Primary  shots are connected by weaker Fracture Lines that deal 80% damage that are unable to activate item effects.
 Rifts are weakened if they hit the ground before max distance.

 > Overcharge

-Overcharge teleports enemies hit by a skill to your far-range rifts.
+Overcharged abilities teleport enemies to your far-range rifts, OR to Timelock if it is out.

 ## Primary:

-> Gauntlet Range 50, Perfected
+> Focused Rifts

 Shoot a far-ranged rift for 500% damage.
+Hold primary and secondary for a mid-range rift, that is 20% smaller and weaker.

-> Gauntlet Range 50, Buckshot
+> Buckshot Rifts

-Shoot a rift for 280% damage, with 5 x 120% smaller and scattered rifts surrounding it. *Overcharge* adds an additional 3 x 120% rifts.
+Shoot a far-ranged rift for 280% damage (+ 5 x 120% smaller rifts).
+Hold primary and secondary for a mid-range rift, that is 20% smaller and weaker.
+Shoots faster, and has a higher proccing chance than the Focused Rift.

 ## Secondaries:

-> Gauntlet Range 25, Scattering

-Shoot a mid-range rift for 300% damage.
-Incurs no cooldown.

-> Gauntlet Range 25, Rapidfire

-Shoot a mid-range rift for 300% damage.
-Hold up to 3.
-Last shot is *overcharged*.

-> Gauntlet Range 25, Refracted
+> Fracture Shots

-Shoot a spread of 3 mid-range rifts for 300% damage each.
-Always *overcharged*.
+Shoot 3 fracture shots for 80% damage each.
+Each shot is overcharged.
+Let's act like the other secondary doesn't exist.

 ## Utilities:

 > Slipstream

-Teleport a short distance, briefly turning invulnerable.
-Your next shot is *overcharged*.
+Teleport a short distance.
+Replenishes secondary skill stock.

-> Rift Rider
+> Quantum Portals

-Travel through your primary rift.
-Hit enemies are teleported to your previous location.
-Enemies hit add to overcharge.
+Dash back and create two portals, each blasting for 150% damage per second.
+Portals teleport to each other.
+(Currently broken in multiplayer).

 ## Special

-> Recursion

-Position 5 stacked rifts, dealing 2600% total damage.
-*note*: the first rift starts at 350% damage and a radius of 10m.
-Subsequent rifts are 20% stronger and larger than the last.

-> Chained Worlds
+> Timelock

-Charge and shoot 5 rifts in a line, dealing 500% damage per rift.
-Each rift teleports enemies to the next.
+Create a field that Nullifies enemies.
+Hitting the field with a well-placed Rift can cause it to explode, dealing 500% (+100% per enemy hit)!
+*while active, all rifts will teleport enemies to the Timelock.

 # Ending Notes

+Emote compatibility is pending.
+New sound effects are pending.
+Extra polish, hitEffects, etc. pending.

 Discord exists! link is https://discord.gg/5ckGhPy5nJ.

-If it ain't Hippo Mods, I have lied and let me know in the RoR2 Modding discord (@Hippo).
+If you have any issues, please contact me through the discord.
+It's where I will be most active and likely to see it.

-If you like the mod and want to support me, I have a ko-fi now!
-(I know he's not finished quite yet, but I'm gonna do my best!) https://ko-fi.com/hippo7557
+If you like the mod and want to support me, I have a ko-fi! https://ko-fi.com/hippo7557

-Feedback is heavily appreciated.
+Feedback is appreciated.

 Special thanks to a lot of people.
-Tsuyoikenko, S***ter, TRYAGAIN211, TimeSweeper, Chinchi, MotherEgg, Wavy, Randomly Awesome, Nines and other people I forgot.
+Buns, JestAnAnimator, Anartoast, Tsuyoikenko, S***ter, TRYAGAIN211, TimeSweeper, Chinchi, MotherEgg, Wavy, Randomly Awesome, Nines, Violet, .Score, all those that are testing the character and providing feedback, and other people I forgot.
 Thanks a bunch!